People Management – Workforce Shortage: Acceptance is the First Step

 Baby Boomers are going to retire soon.
 There won’t be enough skilled labor to fill all the jobs.
 Employers aren’t prepared to handle the labor shortage.
 It goes on and on.
-So, is this workforce shortage thing for real?
+So, is this maintenance workforce shortage thing for real?
 Well, YES!

 Five Stages of Grief